Take Me Home, Country Roads: Toots and the Maytals version

-Jamaican reggae group Toots and the Maytals recorded a cover version for their 1974 album In The Dark.
+Jamaican reggae group Toots and the Maytals recorded a cover version for their 1974 album In the Dark.
 The lyrics are altered slightly to refer to the group's home country of Jamaica with specific references to the island's West end.

+Yōko Honna version

+Japanese voice actress Yōko Honna recorded a cover version for the 1995 film Whisper of the Heart simply titled "Country Road" with new lyrics by Mamiko Suzuki, the daughter of Studio Ghibli producer Toshio Suzuki, and screenwriter Hayao Miyazaki.
+The Olivia Newton-John version of the song also plays during the film's opening credits.